yetulaxman/linux-2/_exercises/00-Hello-World-Docker-Exercise.md

 Default registry for docker client is DockerHub.
 For other registries, one has to write fully qualified name of docker images and it would look something like this: *host name/repository/imagename:tag*.

-A fully qualified name for referencing *hello-world* image is as below:
+A fully qualified generic name for referencing *hello-world* image from DockerHub is as below:

 ```bash
 docker run docker.io/library/hello-world  # from dockerHub